cits5501/cits5501.github.io/assets/workshops/workshop06-solutions.md

 ## Reading

-It is strongly suggested you complete the recommended readings for weeks 1-6 *before* attempting this lab/workshop.
+It is strongly suggested you complete the recommended readings for weeks 1-7 *before* attempting this lab/workshop.

-## A. Command-line argument parsing
+## 1. Command-line argument parsing

 A very common place to use grammars is when parsing *command-line arguments* to applications.
 As an example, we'll look at a simplified version of the